mehha/minusadam/wp-content/plugins/cryptx/readme.txt

 For more information, visit the [Plugin Homepage](http://weber-nrw.de/wordpress/cryptx/ "Plugin Homepage")

 == Changelog ==
+= 4.0.11 =
+* fixed a bug in the deprecated "encryptx" function (thx to <a href="https://wordpress.org/support/users/hillyfov/">Machtnix</a>)
+= 4.0.10 =
+* fixed a <a href="https://wordpress.org/support/topic/fatal-typeerror-in-processwidgetcontent/">bug</a> in CryptX\CryptX::processWidgetContent() (thx to <a href="https://wordpress.org/support/users/mkoscher/">mkoscher</a>)
+* added support for themes with block support
+= 4.0.9 =
+* A bug in the "cryptx_encrypt" function has been fixed, where attributes became unusable due to multiple escaping.
+* fixed a bug where existing css ids and classes were overwritten
+* removed unused class methods for cleaner code
+= 4.0.8 =
+* fixed a bug with _wpnonce check
+= 4.0.7 =
+* added more sanitization for more security
+= 4.0.6 =
+* added more sanitization for more security
+= 4.0.5 =
+* **Security Fix** fixed issue with XSS vulnerability
+* **DEPRECATED** Due to the WordPress Plugin Checker, the template function 'encryptx' is deprecated and will be removed in the next release.
+The new function 'cryptx_encrypt' should be used instead.
+* changed some variable names and added more sanitization to pass most as possible of the plugin checks (https://wordpress.org/plugins/plugin-check/)
 = 4.0.4 =
 * fixed issue of not loading new javascript if client has cached an old version.
 = 4.0.3 =